 The interior of the church, entirely frescoed in the 18th century, contains a marvelously ornate wooden iconostasis, which is flanked by a heroic-size 18th-century representation of Michael, all but his face covered with silver.
 There are two small museums devoted to Byzantine and folk art.
 The Byzantine includes a collection of votive offerings, including an enchanting collection of wooden ship models and bottles with notes containing wishes and money in them, which, according to local lore, travel to Symi on their own after having been thrown into the sea.
 A trip to the monastery can be accompanied by a refreshing swim at the designated edges of the deep-blue harbor.
 There's bus service twice a day from Yialos, which passes through Chorio, and boats from Yialos and Rhodes daily.
-You can also hike to the monastery along a well-marked route from Chorio; the distance is about 10 km (6 mi) but can certainly seem longer if you don't set out early enough to avoid the heat of the day.
-Several tour companies organize day trips to the monastery, with time for a swim and a hike in the surrounding countryside, for about €15, including lunch.
+You can also hike to the monastery along a well-marked route from Chorio; the distance is about 10 km (6 miles) but can certainly seem longer if you don't set out early enough to avoid the heat of the day.
+Several tour companies organize day trips to the monastery, with time for a swim and a hike and lunch in the surrounding countryside.

-If a day trip isn't enough for you, the monastery, which no longer houses monks but is staffed by two clergy people, rents 60 spartan rooms (22460/72414) with kitchens and private baths for about €20.
+If a day trip isn't enough for you, the monastery rents 60 spartan rooms (22460/72414) with kitchens and private baths.
 Though the price doesn't include a towel or air-conditioning and there are insects (some rather large), the spiritual aspect makes for an enriching experience.
-A market, bakery, and a few other business make up the rest of the settlement.
+A nursing home as well as a market, bakery, restaurant, and a few other business make up the rest of the settlement.
 The monastery is at its busiest for the week leading up to November 8, Michael's feast day., an event that draws the faithful from throughout the Dodecanese and beyond.